Will Bean Squeeze expand to other locations outside of Geelong?

 WHY DID YOU CHANGE from bottled to BOXED STILL WATER?

-Our recent switch from selling single use bottled still water to Carton & Co boxed still water is for all the same reasons we swapped plastic for paper straws.
+Our switch from selling single use bottled still water to Carton & Co boxed still water is for all the same reasons we swapped plastic for paper straws.

 'Plastic bottles and plastic bags are the most prevalent form of pollution found on our beaches and in our oceans.
 There are now more than 46,000 pieces of plastic floating in every square mile of the ocean.'